Pharmacy context

 opening early in the morning and closing late in the evening.
 The pharmacy

-dispenses NHS prescriptions, and it sells a range of over-the-counter
+dispenses NHS prescriptions, and it sells a range of over-the-counter medicines.

-can access from its website www.prescriptiondoctor.com.
-It is a pharmacist led
+access from its website www.prescriptiondoctor.com.

 Inspection summary findings